PASTORAL

 We also have a large number of activities which build fellowship within our congregation many of which extend out to the local community.
 These groups act as an important part of our Pastoral Support.

-• · Family Breakfast held monthly at St. Mary’s,
+- · Community Breakfast held monthly at St. Mary’s,

-• · Regular Sessions with St. Paul’s School, including Services, Assemblies, and Prayer Tents.
+- · Regular Sessions with St. Paul’s School, including Services and Assemblies

 If you are interested in one of the above but are unsure of who to contact, please use the Pastoral email and we can put you in touch with the relevant person.